kojix2/LibUI/README.md

 Do you need commit rights?

-Many OSS projects become abandoned because only the founder has commit rights to the original repository.
+- If you need commit rights to my repository or want to get admin rights and take over the project, please feel free to contact @kojix2.
-If you need commit rights to my repository or want to get admin rights and take over the project, please feel free to contact me @kojix2.
+- Many OSS projects become abandoned because only the founder has commit rights to the original repository.

 Support libui-ng development